-- Running job builds using Elastic Bamboo — general questions about running builds using Elastic Bamboo.
+- Elastic Bamboo FAQ — general questions about running builds using Elastic Bamboo.

 - Configuring elastic instances to use the EBS — information on configuring Elastic Bamboo to use the Amazon Elastic Block Store (EBS) to improve job build times.